2015 MDEA Jurors

 Pascal Malassigné, FIDSA | Senior Professor & Chair, Industrial Design | Milwaukee Institute of Art & Design | 273 E. Erie St. | Milwaukee, WI 53202 | 414-291-8069 | firstname.lastname@example.org | www.miad.edu | www.linkedin.com/pub/pascal-malassigné-fidsa/2/741/398

-George L. Walls—George Walls is the Director, Product and Market Development for ZOLL, an Asahi Kasei Group company.
+George L. Walls—George Walls is the Head of Marketing for ZOLL, an Asahi Kasei Group company.
 For over 25 years he has led innovation teams across multiple disciplines to develop, launch, and market advanced technology and medical devices.
 He is passionate about cross-functional excellence that results in the delivery of “whole products” combining devices, services, training, and support to create meaningful user experiences and life-saving outcomes.
-Today his portfolio includes tools for critical care and includes Intravascular Temperature Management, a unique balloon catheter for Cerebral Vasospasm, and a Cardiopulmonary bypass system.
+Today his portfolio includes tools for critical care and includes Intravascular Temperature Management and a Cardiopulmonary bypass system.
+Functionally, he leads upstream marketing, human factors engineering, and reimbursement planning.
 George is a prior MDEA winner and previously worked for St. Jude Medical and Laerdal Medical Corporation.
-He holds several patents, a BS/BA from the University of Dayton and an Executive MBA from the University of Houston.
+He holds several patents on medical devices, a BS/BA from the University of Dayton and an Executive MBA from the University of Houston.

 ZOLL Medical Corporation, an Asahi Kasei Group company, develops and markets medical devices and software solutions that help advance emergency care and save lives, while increasing clinical and operational efficiencies.
 With products for defibrillation and monitoring, circulation and CPR feedback, data management, fluid resuscitation, and therapeutic temperature management, ZOLL provides a comprehensive set of technologies that help clinicians, EMS and fire professionals, and lay rescuers treat victims needing resuscitation and critical care.
 For more information, visit www.zoll.com.